Spin Topological Field Theory and Fermionic Matrix Product States: Spin-TQFTs

 As explained in \cite{KTY}, the bosonic phase depends only on the Morita-equivalence class of $A$.
 The choice of $V$ does not affect the Morita-equivalence class of the algebra, so there are only two Morita equivalence classes of $\ZZ_2$-graded algebras: the trivial one, corresponding to the algebra $\CC$, and the nontrivial one, corresponding to the algebra $\Cl(1)$.
 In the bosonic case, the former one corresponds to the trivial gapped phase with a $\ZZ_2$ symmetry, while the latter one corresponds to the phase with a spontaneously broken $\ZZ_2$.

 The fermionic interpretation is different.
-As briefly mentioned in \cite{GK} and discussed in more detail below, in the fermionic case the algebra $\Cl(1)$ describes a gapped fermionic phase which is equivalent to the nontrivial Majorana chain.
+As briefly mentioned in \cite{GK} and discussed in more detail below, the algebra $\Cl(1)$ describes a gapped fermionic phase which is equivalent to the nontrivial Majorana chain.
 This is in accord with the intuition that fermion parity cannot be spontaneously broken.